Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Introduction

-Unless specified otherwise, matrices in this paper are real square matrices, linear transformations are linear operators (isomorphisms) over real vector spaces, and similarity transformations are orthogonal.\footnote{More specifically, some statements in Sections \ref{Sect:prelim} and \ref{Sect:nondefZero} regard operators and transformations over more general vector spaces, including complex operators and unitary transformations.
-In Sections \ref{Sect:conjzero3} and \ref{Sect:zeroAndHol}, all operators are real and all similarity transformations are orthogonal.} Consequently, we often omit the descriptors ``real'' and ``square''.
-A matrix or operator of \emph{size} $n$ refers to an $n \times n$ real square matrix.
-It should be understood zeroing refers to orthogonally zeroing diagonal elements and hollowization refers to orthogonal hollowization.
-Some of the statements proven in this paper can be extended to operators over any field of characteristic 0, such as unitary operators over complex vector spaces, and can be extended to nonsquare matrices in some way.
-We leave a detailed exploration for future research (see Section \ref{Sect:conc}).\footnote{Some discussion on unitary hollowization and hollowization over complex vector spaces can be found in \cite{tD20,pF69,sM03}.}
+Unless specified otherwise, matrices in this paper are complex square matrices, linear transformations are linear operators (isomorphisms), and similarity transformations are unitary.\footnote{Of course, ``complex'' includes ``real'' and ``unitary'' includes ``orthogonal'' as subcases, and many of our results pertain specifically to these subcases.} A matrix or operator of \emph{size} $n$ refers to an $n \times n$ matrix.
+It should be understood zeroing refers to unitarily zeroing diagonal elements, and hollowization refers to unitary hollowization.
+Some of the claims proven in this paper can be extended to operators over any field of characteristic 0 and can be extended to nonsquare matrices in some way.
+We leave a detailed exploration for future research.

-The diagonal always refers to the main diagonal, the determinant of a matrix $M$ is denoted by $\abs{M}$, and the identity matrix of size $n$ is denoted~$I_n$.
+The diagonal always refers to the main diagonal, the identity matrix of size $n$ is denoted~$I_n$, and ``conjugation'' by a nonsingular matrix refers to a similarity transformation.